Manpage of spikeInit

 - iRef = integer (Default = 0)

-If > 0, the index of reference particle/spike in the input model.
+If > 0, the index of reference particle/spike in object 1 of the input

 - flgRandomize = integer